 Presets can also range pretty drastically in price.
 You’ll find some for free, and some up to $100 or so.
 It may be the unpopular opinion, but I wouldn’t necessarily say you get what you pay for with presets.
 I’ve invested in expensive presets and have been disappointed.
 I’ve also been pleasantly surprised with inexpensive presets!
 You really have to check out before and after photos and see what works for you.

 Not sure where to start looking for the perfect preset?
 I’ve got just the place!
 I’ve developed my own presets fitting various styles and have made them available for purchase.
-Whether you’re looking for Light & Airy, Dark & Moody, Bright Color Pop, Fall Bliss, or the perfect Black & White, I’ve got something for you!
-You can head to www.rebeccaricephoto.com/lightroom-presets to shop the collection!
+You can head to www.rebeccaricephoto.com/lightroom-presets to get achieve light & airy!
 All of my presets are compatible for desktop AND mobile!
-And another bonus: they’re only $15 each, or $50 for all of them!
+And another bonus: there’s a snow overlay you can use too!
 So many have LOVED these presets, and I know you will too!